JonathanMEdwards/subtext10/doc/language.md

 ```
 where the begin and end indexes default to 1.

 Two selections are equal if they are equal as lists and have equal begin and end indexes.
 A selection is equal to a list if its begin and end indexes are both 1 and the after part is equal to the list.
-The UI displays a string selection with the selected part highlighted as in a text region selection.
+The UI displays a text selection with the selected part highlighted as in a text region selection.
 If the selection is empty, the UI displays it as a text cursor between two characters, or at the beginning or end.
-When a string selection is edited, changes to the cursor/selection state are saved.
+When a text selection is edited, changes to the cursor/selection state in the UI are saved.

-selections are useful when attempting to recognize various patterns in a string (or any kind of list, but we focus on strings in the following).
+Selections are useful when attempting to recognize various patterns in text (or any kind of list, but we focus on text in the following discussion).
 This process is called _matching_.
-The most basic matching function is `match?`, which will check that the front of the input string equals the argument string, rejecting otherwise.
+The most basic matching function is `match?`, which will check that the front of the input text equals the argument text, rejecting otherwise.
 So:
 ```
 'foobar' match? 'foo'
 not{'foobar' match? 'bar'}